 When it comes to condos, Etobicoke houses several smaller pockets with condos like the Valhalla condos just east of the 427.
 On the other side, there will be a new Tridel development project.

-Condos in Etobicoke have an average price of $674 per sq ft.
-In new condos, Etobicoke offers smaller yet efficient floor plans compared to older condos.
-Some may find these condo prices too much, but the value the Etobicoke area gives matches the homes.
-Waterfront condo prices may be more expensive to movie in than the price of condos in other neighbourhoods or communities.
+Condos have an average price of $674 per sq ft.
+Etobicoke offers smaller yet efficient floor plans compared to older condos.
+Some may find these condo prices too much, but the Etobicoke area’s value matches the homes.
+Waterfront condo prices may be more expensive to a movie than condos in other neighborhoods or communities.
 If these prices are high, you can try the list of low-rise or high-rise condo units in Richmond Hill or the Scarborough area.

 Etobicoke has a lot to offer.
 Considering its price difference with downtown Toronto, it will continue to grow in the coming years.
 Developer companies will be coming with more projects, and maybe transit options will expand too.